Mjz86/c_colon/mcc.md

 for example a variable with no qualifier would be implicitly stable , const , safe and etc..

-or an in-out would be implicitly mutable , and so on,
+or an `inout` would be implicitly mutable , and so on,

 these would make most code value oriented and functional,

-and a code similar to Cpp with rust like safety would be achieved.
+and a code similar to CPP with rust like safety would be achieved.